 How many spots will there be for the upcoming academic year?

 The number of open seats varies from year to year.
 Since we do not know the exact number of siblings expected to enroll, or how many current students will choose not to re-enroll, we cannot predict how many offers of admission we will be able to make for the upcoming year.

 When is the lottery held?
 How is it conducted?

-The lottery will be held at Baltimore Montessori on the date listed on our How to Apply page .
-During the lottery, names will be drawn at random, by grade, with spaces offered in the order of names drawn.
+The lottery is open to the public and held at Baltimore Montessori on the date listed on our How to Apply page.
+Attendance is not required and results are shared electronically immediately following the lottery.
+During the lottery, Baltimore Montessori Public uses an online tool to randomize all applicants for each grade.
+Spaces are offered in the order of names drawn.
 When the capacity for each grade level is reached, the remaining applicants will be assigned a position on the wait list based on the random order in which they were drawn.
 If there are no spaces available in a particular grade, names will be drawn directly for the wait list.
-The lottery is open to the public and is overseen by a representative of Baltimore City Public Schools.
+The lottery is open to the public and a representative from Baltimore City Public Schools is in attendance.